sonydevworld/spresense/examples/awsiot_gnsslogger/README.txt

       And after established the connectionm the location latitude and longitude is published as a topic on "data/device/gps" with below message.

         Location is fixed.
-4 sattelites is captured.
+4 satellites is captured.
             Publish data to data/device/gps topic as <<{ "device_loc": { "lat": xxx.xxxxx, "lng": xxx.xxxxxx } }>>

       If you subscribe the topic "data/device/gps" in AWS IoTCore, you can see